warpcode/nanorc/README.md

 the GNU regex word boundary extensions (`\<` and `\>`).
 BSD implementations also have these extensions but use a completely different syntax (`[[:<:]]` and `[[:>:]]`).
-If you're using Mac OS X or a BSD and highlighting seems messed up, add `BSDREGEX=1` to the command line when installing, for example `make dark BSDREGEX=1`.
+If you're using Mac OS X or a BSD and highlighting seems messed up, try to install using `make BSDREGEX=1`.

 [GNU nano]: http://www.nano-editor.org/
 [nanorc]: http://www.nano-editor.org/dist/v2.3/nanorc.5.html